Massachusetts-Host-Microbiome-Center/nmr-cdiff/TUTORIAL.md

 We will process the glucose run and simulate dFBA.
 For convenience, we have included `cfg_13C.txt` and `cfg_1H.txt` in the run directory, which contain reference chemical shifts for the substrate and expected products.
 For each substrate, these files must be prepared before processing is run.

 ## Processing the NMR runs (15 minutes per run)
-### Load process.py and create a Stack object
+### The Stack object
 We will begin by processing the NMR datasets using the [process.py](scripts/process/process.py) script.
 Navigate to the directory containing the python scripts, and start an interactive python session.
 ```
 cd nmr-cdiff/scripts/process
 python3
 ```
-Now, we will import the Stack class and create a Stack object for our NMR run.
+Now, we will import the Stack class from process.py and create a Stack object for our NMR run.
 This will serve as the basis for our processing functions.
 When we create the Stack object, we will need to specify the filepath of the run, as well as the isotope and the spectrum FID to use as the timestamp anchor.
 ```
 from process import Stack
 s = Stack("nmr-cdiff/data/test/20210519_13CGlc", "13C", "52")
 ```
 This will create a stack object for our test glucose run, and specify that we want to process the 13C spectra with FID number 52 as our anchor.

+Our `Stack` object `s` has several useful attributes and methods that we will use:
+Attributes:
+* `s.refpeaks` : a pandas dataframe that stores the reference peaks from `cfg_13C.txt`.
+You can manually load a new config with the line `s.refpeaks = s.load_cfg()`.
+* `s.ordered_fids` : a list of strings, representing the names of the FIDs to be included in the Stack.
+Set this manually if automatic FID detection fails.
+* `s.spectra` : a dictionary mapping the FIDs' string labels to Spectrum objects.
+For example, to access FID \#23, use `spec = s.spectra["23"]`.
+This dictionary is populated by `s.process_fids()`.

+Methods:
+* `s.calibrate()` : a method that finds calibration parameters for processing.
+This method must be run before `process_fids()`.
+* `s.process_fids()` : this function process all FIDs in a Stack.
+The processing function `process_fids` has several keyword arguments that affect the function's behavior:
+    * `man_ps` : whether to perform manual phase correction for each spectrum (default: `False`).
+    * `auto_bl` : whether to use NMRPipe's automatic baseline correction (default: `True`, recommended for 13C spectra).
+    * `man_bl` : whether to use the in-house manual baseline correction with draggable nodes and spline fit (default: `False`, recommended for 1H\[13Ced\] spectra).
+    * `overwrite` : whether to force overwrite of existing processed spectra (default: `False`).
+* `s.peakfit_fids()` : a method to perform peak-picking and curve fitting on all spectra in the Stack.
+In addition to the following keyword arguments, this function can pass any additioal keyword arguments to `spec.peak_fit()`.
+    * `overwrite` : whether to force overwrite of existing fit peaks (default: `False`).
+    * `method` : the method to use for finding peaks.
+Supported: `"ng_pick"` (default): use nmrglue's peak-picking algorithm, recommended for 13C; `"sg_pick"`: use in-house Savitsky-Golay filtering algorithm, recommended for 1H\[13Ced\].
+* `s.ridgetrace_fids()` : an alternative to `peakfit_fids`, this method tracks amplitude rather than peak area for all peaks specified in `refpeaks`.
+* `s.write_stack()` : write the processed spectra, reference peaks, and/or compound-designated peak areas to an Excel spreadsheet.
+This can be thought of as "exporting" the processed Stack.
+    * `suffix` : a suffix to add to the end of the filename, which is helpful if different versions are desired.
+    * `from_ridges` : whether to populate the "areas" tab with the `ridgetrace_fids` output instead of the `peakfit_fids` output (default: `False`).

 ### Find the calibration parameters
 Let's first find some calibration parameters to make processing go faster.
 We will need to run our Stack's `calibrate` method.